 Tiny Gyeonghwa Station building

-Gyeonghwa Station is particularly popular for the train that sits on the nearby tracks, making a unique photo opportunity.
-When I first visited Jinhae in 2016, the train was directly on the tracks, but when I visited this year, the train was off to the side a little.
+Gyeonghwa Station is particularly popular for the train that sits on the nearby tracks, creating a unique photo opportunity.
+When I first visited Jinhae in 2016, the train was directly on the tracks, but when I visited in 2022, the train was off to the side a little.
 I’m not sure if that’s a permanent change or something because of the pandemic.

 The train at Gyeonghwa Station